County of Santa Barbara

 $359,130.00 to the lowest responsible bidder CGS Engineering Corporation (a local vendor),

-being performed under the Construction Contract for a contingency amount not to exceed
+work being performed under the Construction Contract for a contingency amount not to

-scope of the Agreement for the Lower Mission Creek Reach 2B-2 Debris Rack Repair Project;
+work within the scope of the Agreement for the Lower Mission Creek Reach 2B-2 Debris

-15301, the Lower Mission Creek Reach 2B-2 Debris Rack Repair Project is an existing facility
+Section 15301, the Lower Mission Creek Reach 2B-2 Debris Rack Repair Project is an

 A-42)